leducjjr/powershell/palworld/readme.md

 After launch, the script waits 3 seconds and checks whether the process has already exited — catching immediate crash-on-start scenarios before declaring success.

 Once running, the script keeps the window open and waits for input.
 Pressing **Enter** will shut down the server and exit cleanly.

+### 6. Network Information
+Runs twice — once before the SteamCMD update (Pre-Launch) and once after the server starts (Post-Launch).
+Each run logs:

+- **Internal address** — all non-loopback IPv4 addresses on the machine combined with the configured port (e.g. `192.168.1.50:8211`).
+Multiple addresses are logged if the machine has more than one network adapter.
+- **External address** — your public IP resolved via `api.ipify.org`, combined with the configured port (e.g. `203.0.113.42:8211`).
+This is the address remote players use to connect.
+- **Port reachability** — a direct TCP socket probe from the machine to its own external IP on the configured port, with a 5-second timeout.
+This catches the most common issues such as missing port forwarding or firewall rules.
+A successful result means the port is reachable from the internet; a failure means port forwarding or firewall rules likely need attention.

+> **Note:** Palworld uses UDP for game traffic.
+The reachability check uses a TCP probe since UDP cannot be probed the same way.
+A passing TCP result is a strong indicator that UDP forwarding is also correct, but is not a guarantee.
+Always ensure both TCP and UDP are forwarded on your router for port 8211.

 ### Server Shutdown
 When Enter is pressed, the script uses `taskkill /F /T` to force-terminate `PalServer.exe` and its entire process tree.
 This is necessary because PalServer spawns child processes on startup — killing only the parent would leave the actual server still running in the background. `taskkill /F /T` is compatible with Windows XP and later.